Neo-orthodoxy

-In Christianity, Neo-orthodoxy or Neoorthodoxy, also known as theology of crisis and dialectical theology, was a theological movement developed in the aftermath of the First World War.
-The movement was largely a reaction against doctrines of 19th-century liberal theology and a reevaluation of the teachings of the Reformation.
+In Protestant Christianity, Neo-orthodoxy or Neoorthodoxy, also known as crisis theology and dialectical theology, was a theological movement developed in the aftermath of the First World War.
+The movement was largely a reaction against doctrines of 19th century liberal theology and a reevaluation of the teachings of the Reformation.
 Karl Barth is the leading figure associated with the movement.
-In the U.S., Reinhold Niebuhr was a leading exponent of neo-orthodoxy.
+In the United States, Reinhold Niebuhr was a leading proponent of neo-orthodoxy.
 It is unrelated to Eastern Orthodoxy.

 Revelation

 Neo-orthodoxy strongly emphasises the revelation of God by God as the source of Christian doctrine.
-This is in contrast to natural theology, whose proponents include Thomas Aquinas, who states that knowledge of God can be gained through a combination of observation of nature and human reason; the issue remains a controversial topic within some circles of Christianity to this day.
+This is in contrast to natural theology; the issue remains a controversial topic within some circles of Christianity to this day.

 Barth totally rejects natural theology.
-As Thomas Torrance wrote:
+As Thomas F. Torrance wrote:

 Emil Brunner, on the other hand, believed that natural theology still had an important, although not decisive, role.
 This led to a sharp disagreement between the two men, the first of several controversies that prevented the movement from acquiring a unified, homogeneous character.